Two Pager: What Difference Does Collaborating, Learning, and Adapting Make to Development? Key Findings from a Recent Literature Review

 - If so, how?
 And under what conditions?

-The five key findings, mapped to the Collaborating, Learning, and Adapting (CLA) framework on the next page, are described in greater detail in this two-pager.
+The five key findings, mapped to the Collaborating, Learning, and Adapting (CLA) framework, are described in greater detail in this two-pager.